jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

 External Resources
 ------------------

-Starting with FortiManager 7.4.1 (Mantis #0934664), it is possible to manage external resource files hosted by FortiManager.
+Starting with FortiManager 7.4.1 (#0934664), it is possible to manage external resource files hosted by FortiManager.

 How to add a new external resource file?